Bikeman868/NPL/docs/SYNTAX.md

 ``

 Note that you can never put multiple statements on one line.
 NPL does not use a terminator like semi-colon to separate statements.
-Statements are separated by newline characters.
+Statements are separated by line breaks.

 ## Syntax patterns